labgrid-project/labgrid/doc/development.rst

   - check if GNU coreutils stat(1) with option --format exists on local and remote system
-  - check if inode number, total size and birth/modification timestamps match on local and remote system
+  - check if inode number, total size and modification timestamp match on local and remote system

 If this is the case the actual file transfer in ``sync_to_resource`` is